nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 5-Oct-2023

+Completed more MAUI modules, creating Apps for Windows and Android.
+There is a bunch of borrowed syntax from WPF XAML that converting most of my development experience to MAUI should be fairly straightforward.
+There are a few changes in some of the syntax due to the extra layer MAUI adds over all 4 supported platforms, but those changes (so far) aren't too difficult to understand.
+Thinking ahead, even if the Bib Sync Tool doesn't get ported to MAUI (right away or ever), I have at least two backlogged mobile/Android projects I want to work on someday, and MAUI might be a good path to getting those want-to-dos done.

 ## Wednesday 4-Oct-2023

 Completed MAUI modules, creating Apps for Windows and Android.
 Documented learnings in a new [conted file](./dotnet-maui-learnings.html).
 Most of the MSFT Learn module notes are moved to this new file from the 'mobile-to-desktop' one referenced yesterday.